kschutter/recipes/r/Poultry/Easy_Crispy_Baked_Chicken_Thighs.md

 - 1/2 teaspoon pepper

 ##  *Directions*

-1. Preheat oven to 400 degrees F. Line a rimmed baking sheet with foil or parchment paper.
+1. Preheat oven to 400F.
+Line a rimmed baking sheet with foil or parchment paper.

 2. In a small bowl, whisk together the rub ingredients until well combined.